oracle-devrel/redbull-pit-strategy/hols/pitstrategy/dataextraction/dataextraction.md

 ## Running the Notebook

-In order to run the notebook after opening it, we need to ensure that the selected Python/conda environment is the right one.
+In order to run the notebook _`00_ pull data.ipynb`_ after opening it (by double clicking it), we need to ensure that the selected Python/conda environment is the right one.
 By default, 'Python 3' will be the selected kernel.
 The right kernel to choose should be called _`conda env:mycondav1_0`_ if you followed all steps.
 We need to change this in the following way:

 ![](./images/select_preferred_kernel.png)